[View Printable Version]

 Conducts sales of seized property and collects funds.

-Makes arrests as directed by Civil Arrest Warrants.
+Makes arrests on Civil Arrest Warrants.

 Serves and enforces Orders of Protection, with provisions to include removing persons from residences and/or securing firearms.